How to Become a Counselor in Utah

 Supervision Hours

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision (PDF, 58.9 KB) in a work setting.
-Utah requires LCMHCs to complete 4,000 hours of supervision in no less than two years.
+Utah requires LCMHCs to complete 3,000 hours of supervision, including at least 2 years of clinical supervision.

 (Back to Top)